PILLAR ONE: LOCALIZED TRIPLE NEXUS

-Conflict dynamics in Somalia are both vertical and horizontal, including between armed groups, clans and sub-clans, with a diversity of conflict drivers.
-Somalia also possesses intricate and deep systems for peacebuilding and conflict resolution, which Nexus will seek to draw on, while also seeking to diversify mechanisms and promote social cohesion.
+Conflict dynamics in Somalia are vertical and horizontal, including between armed groups, clans and sub-clans, with diverse conflict drivers.
+Somalia also possesses intricate and deep systems for peacebuilding and conflict resolution, which Nexus will seek to draw on while diversifying mechanisms and promoting social cohesion.
 Interventions will include activities such as peace and civic education, conflict resolution training and reconciliation initiatives.
-Support for women to more effectively engage in peacebuilding and conflict resolution will also be delivered within the frameworks of NEXUS.
-Despite the lack of any state or national level peace processes, under this pillar, Nexus will seek to capture lessons learned and community-based approaches to institutionalize broader peacebuilding and conflict resolution throughout the Somali contexts.
+In addition, all development and humanitarian interventions shall be done in a conflict-sensitive manner bearing in mind the Do-No-Harm principle.

 This pillar will focus on ensuring a coherent and cascading model of institutional strengthening for Nexus’ members and a group of phase two members, alongside setting common standards in the sector.
 Nexus members will be supported with software and hardware tailored towards their specific needs and through training of trainer modalities, enabling them to then replicate interventions other institutions, thus creating the cascading effect.
 In connection, this pillar will also have a strong advocacy component and constructive engagement with local authorities, including Nexus’ ambitions for thought leadership through nuanced, context-specific research initiatives to guide broader programmatic interventions, and also leverage for advocacy purposes.